clchinkc/SecureEncoder/README.md

 - Keep your cryptographic keys secure and ensure they are not exposed to unauthorized users.
 - Regularly update dependencies to mitigate vulnerabilities associated with outdated libraries.

+## Contributing

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## License
+Distributed under the MIT License.
+See `LICENSE.txt` for more information.

 #